 Ohm’s Law: Voltage (V) = Current (I) x Resistance (R)

 Energy that is lost to resistance will turn into heat, and this is what causes the battery to get warm when discharging at high current.
 The pack can even become swollen (or “puff”) in extreme cases.

 Since the formula V=I*R is constant, to maintain the desired current, the voltage required is proportional to resistance.
 That means if you have a high IR in your battery, you will suffer from bad voltage sag when using the throttle aggressively.
 When the voltage of your battery drops, your motor will lose RPM and the aircraft will lack “punch”.

 Also note that some battery packs have low IR, probably because of the high C-rating, but it’s not always true that high C-Rating batteries necessarily have low IR.

 Can You Trust C Rating?

 C rating can be a useful tool to help you select a LiPo pack, unfortunately many RC LiPo manufacturers nowadays overstate C-rating values for marketing purposes.
-Therefore, while C rating is an indication of how good a LiPo is, it’s not everything.
+Therefore, while C rating is an indication of how good a LiPo is, you can’t always trust it.